threema-ch/threema-ios/README.md

 - `Threema` builds and tests the consumer app. (recommended for local testing)
 - `ThreemaWork` builds and tests the enterprise version of our app.
 - `ThreemaOnPrem` builds and tests the OnPrem version of our app.
-- `ThreemaRed` only used for development and testing within Threema.
+- `ThreemaRed` is only used for development and testing within Threema.
-- `ThreemaRedWork` only used for development and testing within Threema.
+- `ThreemaRedWork` is only used for development and testing within Threema.

 ## <a name="building"></a>Building

-To get started you need a [Mac](https://www.apple.com/mac/), [Xcode](https://developer.apple.com/xcode/) (15.0.1) and a (free) [Apple Developer Account](https://developer.apple.com/programs/).
+To get started you need a [Mac](https://www.apple.com/mac/), [Xcode](https://developer.apple.com/xcode/) (15.2) and a (free) [Apple Developer Account](https://developer.apple.com/programs/).

 ### 1. Install Dependencies